 Inheritable Liver Diseases: These are diseases passed down from parent to offspring.
 There are many of these kinds of hereditary diseases affecting the Liver and one common example is hemochromatosis, a genetic disorder that causes one to become highly prone to other chronic liver diseases.

-Liver Cancer: This happens when there is rapid cell multiplication in the cells of the liver, resulting in harmful and irregular growths and tumors.
+Liver Cancer: This happens when there is rapid cell multiplication in the cells of the liver, resulting in harmful and irregular growths and tumours.
 Some of these growths may be very cancerous.

 What To Look Out For